-It’s the best way to build wealth as an investor.
+It’s the best way to build wealth.
 You can pick stocks and leave them to grow in value over time, without needing to check in every day.
 If you want to be a fast-paced trader, then that’s a very different strategy where you want to get in and out of stocks quickly.
 Finally, here are a couple of pointers for whichever method you choose.

 Considerations for a long term investment strategy

 If you’ve done your research and feel confident a stock is going to increase in value, you want to buy some of its shares.
-Decide how much of your money you want to invest in this one stock (ideally you want to invest in multiple stocks to minimise risk) and then find a broker to buy it with.
+Decide how much of your money you want to put in this one stock (ideally you want to choose multiple stocks to minimise risk) and then find a broker.

 Considerations for a short term investment strategy